AT Thru-Hike: Focus On Physical & Mental Preparation

 Climbing up and then Katahdin down will be an insane level of arm and leg work.

-The best way to do this is by lifting weights 2-3 times per week.
-Start with lighter weights and gradually increase the amount of weight you are lifting as your body gets stronger.
+The best way to do this is by lifting weights 2-3 times weekly.
+Start with lighter weights and gradually increase the weight you lift as your body gets stronger.

-You can use your gym membership for access to free weights or machines, or you can look to add them to your home so that you can always have no excuse to do the work.
+You can use your gym membership to access free weights or machines, or you can add them to your home so that you can always have no excuse to do the work.

 Focus on Training Your Body By Utilizing Actual Hiking

-Although much of the information from internet forums is superficial, the concept of specificity is important when preparing for a hike.
-Several long hikes simulate what it will be like on the trail and should therefore be done to prepare.
+Although much of the information from internet forums is superficial, specificity is essential when preparing for a hike.
+Several long hikes simulate what it will be like on the trail and should, therefore, be done to prepare.

 The main issue is increasing difficulty too fast.
-Instead, take your time in increasing difficulty as your body will need to adjust.
-If you’re someone who works a desk job, training for a thru-hike will be a huge change for your body, and it needs time to adapt.
+Instead, take your time in increasing difficulty as your body must adjust.
+If you work a desk job, training for a thru-hike will be a massive change for your body, and it needs time to adapt.

-I began my training as a novice hiker by wearing at least the pack weight I planned to carry + 5% to help cover food or water changes on the trail.
-Then gradually work on increasing the distance and elevation of each shakedown by 10 to 20 percent weekly.
+I began training as a novice hiker by wearing at least the pack weight I planned to carry + 5% to help cover food or water changes on the trail.
+Then, gradually work on increasing the distance and elevation of each shakedown by 10 to 20 percent weekly.

 My first LSHT training hike was six months before my Ouachita Trail trek start date, during which I covered loops and got a feel for how the pack would work over longer miles, as it does feel different in mile 1 than in mile 10!